-- Acting as first responders to any incidents, they will assess the situation where there is an injured or ill person and provide immediate and appropriate treatment. - Sending pupils home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2) - Keeping their contact details up to date
+- Acting as first responders to any incidents, they will assess the situation where there is an injured or ill person and provide immediate and appropriate treatment. - Sending young learners home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2) - Keeping their contact details up to date n sheet in the office.

 Our school's appointed person(s) and/or first aiders are listed in Appendix 1.
-Their names will also be displayed prominently around the school.
+Their names will also be displayed on the staff sign-i